 We require all staff to ensure their behaviour is consistent with this global policy statement.
 We also require that clients, customers, partners and suppliers are made aware of this global policy statement and operate within it.

 We will provide adequate and appropriate resources to implement this global policy statement and will ensure it is communicated and understood.

-The British Council will review this policy annually to reflect new legal and regulatory developments and ensure good practice.
+The British Council will review this global policy statement annually to reflect new legal and regulatory developments and ensure good practice.